Vanh049/Vanh049/README.md

 ## Currently Learning

-* Advanced data mining techniques
+* Data mining and pattern discovery
 * Evolutionary algorithms
 * Algorithm optimization
 * Data analysis with Python
+* Database systems
-* Research methodology and technical writing
+* Research methodology

 ---

-## Goals
+## What I'm Looking For

-As I approach graduation, I am looking to strengthen my practical experience in **data analysis, data-related development, and research-oriented projects**.
+As I approach graduation, I am looking to gain more practical experience in **data analysis, data-related development, and research-oriented projects**.

-I am particularly interested in opportunities where I can continue learning, work with real-world data, and improve my ability to turn technical ideas into working solutions.
+I am interested in opportunities where I can work with real-world data, strengthen my technical skills, and continue learning through practical projects.

 ---